 Late work is not allowed!
 If you need to miss any portion of the course assignments (although not advised) please let the instructor know in advance, within 3 days of missing.
 If you miss "class" and have an SPC approved excuse (i.e., you are representing SPC at an official school function or celebrating a religious holy day) or a notice of absence from the Office of the Dean of Students, it is your responsibility to provide the written excuse from the school.
-This applies to a COVID-19 diagnosis/exposure.
 In the case of an excused absence, you are still responsible for all readings, work, materials, and assignments that were missed.
 After contacting the instructor, upon approval, a new due date will be given for either the original assignment or an alternative assignment of equal value.
 If the student fails to meet the revised due date, then she/he will be given a zero (0) for the assignment.